tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows that from the Azure Virtual Desktop blade, you will select the host pool and then "add", to add an application group.](images/newappgroup.png "Manage Application groups")

-4. In the Basics tab, name the application group
+4. In the Basics tab, name the application group.

     ![This image shows that from this blade, you will enter a name for the application group.](images/appgroupname.png "New application group")